 Walking and Biking: Fisher Park is an early twentieth-century neighborhood with narrow streets and ample sidewalks.
 It is a wonderful walking and biking neighborhood.

 Food and Shopping: Fisher Park is a residential community, but close to neighborhood restuarants and shops.
 Please consult our guide for convenient restuarants.
 Once you are touring, please do not bring food or drinks into the houses.

 If you love vintage homes and look forward to Preservation Greensboro’s 7th Annual Tour of Historic Homes & Gardens in Fisher Park, we have a special opportunity for you!
 Why not help Preservation Greensboro’s premier fundraising event by buying a Patron’s PLUS ticket?
-The PLUS includes exclusive access to additional Irving Park sites through a series of special events.
+The PLUS includes exclusive access to additional Fisher Park sites through a series of special events, including:

-PLUS tickets include regular passes to all homes open during tour weekend.
+PLUS tickets cost $150 per person and include regular passes to all homes open during tour weekend.